 Format: BSR1021 classes consist of highly interactive lectures that present the subject material, augmented with case studies and videos provided by the NIH that form the basis for further discussion.
 In addition, one class on responsible publication, authorship and peer review is taught in the format of a panel discussion with Journal Editors and Study Section chairs.

-Subject Matter: The subject matter is divided into 8 classes with the following topics: 1) Introduction to RCR; research misconduct and policies for handling misconduct, and safe laboratory practices; 2) mentor/mentee responsibilities and relationships; 3) Laboratory Notebooks and Data Management; 4) responsible authorship, publication and peer review; 5) policies regarding human subjects, and live vertebrate animal subjects in research; 6) Contemporary Issues in Research Ethics; 7) collaborative research including collaborations with industry; conflict of interest – personal, professional, and financial; and 8) The research misconduct review process.
-Starting August 2022, the following topics were added in response to NOT-OD-22-055: safe research environments (e.g., those that promote inclusion and are free of sexual, racial, ethnic, disability and other forms of discriminatory harassment); Collaboration with investigators in other countries; data analysis, image generation, electronic lab notebooks; secure and ethical data use and confidentiality.
+Subject Matter: The subject matter is divided into 9 classes with the following topics: 1) Introduction to RCR; research misconduct and policies for handling misconduct, ethical use of AI, and safe laboratory practices; 2) mentor/mentee responsibilities and relationships; 3) Laboratory Notebooks and Data Management; 4) responsible authorship, publication and peer review; 5) policies regarding human subjects, and live vertebrate animal subjects in research; 6) Contemporary Issues in Research Ethics; 7) collaborative research including collaborations with industry; conflict of interest – personal, professional, and financial; 8) The research misconduct review process and export controls; and 9) commercialization of research.
+In August 2022, the following topics were included in response to NOT-OD-22-055: safe research environments (e.g., those that promote inclusion and are free of sexual, racial, ethnic, disability and other forms of discriminatory harassment); Collaboration with investigators in other countries; data analysis, image generation, electronic lab notebooks; secure and ethical data use and confidentiality.

 Faculty Participation: Each class is team taught by faculty with expertise in the relevant topics.
 The faculty deliver the lecture materials and lead the discussions.
 Each class is followed by a short quiz.
-The faculty include Drs: Paul Cummins (Bioethicist); George Huntley (Ombuds, safe environments); Matthew O’Connell (Senior Assoc Dean for PhD programs, scientific misconduct, mentoring, plagiarism; course director); Eric Sobie (Data Recording, archiving, electronic and conventional notebooks, public databases ); Martin Walsh, Robert Krauss, Patrick Hof and James Manfredi, Erin Rich, Daniella Schiller - (responsible and confidential publication/authorship/peer review); Paul Kenny (collaborations and conflicts, inc with Industry and foreign laboratories); Jonathan Cohen (Vertebrate Animal Studies); and Theodore Bania (IRB and Human research); Reginald Miller (ISMMS RIO).
-Additional faculty will be recruited as needed to accommodate the new topics
+The faculty include Drs: Janice Gabrilove (Mentor-Mentee relationships) Paul Cummins (Bioethicist); George Huntley (Ombuds, safe environments); Matthew O’Connell (Senior Assoc Dean for PhD programs, scientific misconduct, mentoring, AI, plagiarism; course director); Eric Sobie (Data Recording, archiving, electronic and conventional notebooks, public databases ); Martin Walsh, Robert Krauss, Patrick Hof and James Manfredi, Anne Bowcock, Nicole Dubois - (responsible and confidential publication/authorship/peer review); Paul Kenny (collaborations and conflicts, inc with Industry and foreign laboratories); Jonathan Cohen, Stacey Baker (Vertebrate Animal Studies); Theodore Bania (IRB and Human research); Erik Lium and Dov Shamir (MSIP, commercialization); and Reginald Miller (ISMMS RIO).
+Additional faculty will be recruited as needed to accommodate the new topics.

 Frequency: Twice per week (Monday and Wednesday)

-In addition, these trainees are required to take a sister course, Rigor and Reproducibility (course code BSR 1022).
-This course has the same format as BSR1021, but runs in the Spring Semester.
+In addition, trainees are required to take a sister course, Rigor and Reproducibility (course code BSR 1022).

 Subject Matter: The course is split into three areas: 1) R&R at the bench (Experimental Design; The scientific premise; use of controls; hypothesis testing; biological vs technical replicates; parallel and complementary approaches); 2) Human and animal experimental design and statistical analysis (IACUC and IRB requirements; power calculations; sex as a variable; other variables including genetics; design of clinical trials; statistical testing of hypotheses and reporting of methods); 3) Digital and Quantitative Data (Data management; big data issues; storage and back-up, use of public databases, metadata, digital image production, promoting reproduction by others).